mtconnect/cppagent/README.md

     *Default*: Auto-generated

-	> **⚠️Note:** Mqtt Sinks and Mqtt Adapters create separate connections to their respective brokers.
+	> **⚠️Note:** Mqtt Sinks and Mqtt Adapters create separate connections to their respective brokers, but currently use the same client ID by default.
 Because of this, when using a single broker for source and sink, best practice is to explicitly specify their respective `MqttClientId`
 	>

 	> **⚠️Note:** Currently, there is no JSON parser functionality.
 Agent is expecting a raw SHDR-formatted string